Asabeneh/30-Days-Of-Python/readme10-12.md

           generate_colors('rgb', 1)
           # 'rgb(33,79, 176)'
     ```
-1. Call your function _shuffle_list, it takes a list as a parameter and it returns a shuffled list
+1. Call your function shuffle_list, it takes a list as a parameter and it returns a shuffled list
-1. Call your function factorial, it takes a whole number as a parameter and it return a factorial of the number
-Call your function _isempty, it takes a parameter and it checks if it is empty or not
-1. Write different functions which take lists and it calculate_mean, calculate_median, calculate_mode, calculate_range, calculate_variance, calculate_std.
-1. Write a function called is_prime, which checks if a number is prime number.
-1. Write a functions which checks if all items are unique in the list.
-1. Write a function which checks if all the items of the list are the same data type.
-1. Write a function which check if variable if valid python variable
 1. Write a function which returns array of seven random numbers in a range of 0-9.
 All the numbers must be unique.

 [<< Part 3 ](https://github.com/Asabeneh/30-Days-Of-Python/blob/master/readme7-9.md) | [Part 5 >>](#)